NagiosEnterprises/ncpa/docs/api.rst

     * cpu
     * disk
     * agent
+    * process
+    * services

     These are meant to provide a platform independent way of accessing basic metrics on a server that are most oftenly monitored.
 These are not run from plugins, these are built into the NCPA program itself.

     Each of these branches contains its own metrics.
 Some of these metrics are enumerated upon NCPA server startup.
 For instance, disks and interfaces will be enumerates and will be listed in this tree as well.

-.. warning:: Accessing disks is indicated with the pipe | character, rather than the / or \\ character to avoid escaping issues.
+.. caution:: Accessing disks is indicated with the pipe | character, rather than the / or \\ character to avoid escaping issues.
+Keep this in mind when writing queries.
+The | character is a special character in bash, so you will generally have to wrap it in single quotes when using it as an argument to avoid problems.

 So hopefully, you're noticing whats going on here.
 To be overt, we can pare down the information to the actual metric we want in much the same way that we specify the file we want to a computer.
 We specify a path and then we access that file or directory.
 The individual metrics we wish to find (CPU Usage, Memory Usage, etc) are the files, while the general groupings (CPU, Memory) are the directories, in this analogy.